allamand/cdk-magento-fargate/README.md

 This process is fairly time-consuming, also if we take into account that the php code maybe stored on a shared file system like EFS or FsX Ontap.

-With the crawler, you can accelerate this process by letting magento know thants to a special header that the request is all about cache generation and it does not need toserved the page, only to cache it.
+With the crawler, you can accelerate this process by letting magento know thants to a special header that the request is all about cache generation and it does not need to serve the page, only to cache it.

 Additionaly, you can uses the crawler to refresh expired pages at regular intervals, so that the changes that a user will encounter an uncached page is significantly diminished, and makes your site faster.